 For Dramatic Resources, he delivers for a range of clients in both Spanish and Italian.

 Cathryn worked in theatre education and events, before joining Dramatic Resources in 2016.
 While working at RADA, in between producing Shakespeare on cruise ships and organising gala dinners she discovered a passion for the ways the arts can help people in business.
 Having experienced first-hand the effect theatre skills can have on people’s confidence and the ways they communicate, she started working with clients to design tailored training experiences for their teams.
-As a client manager there is nothing she loves more than having a good chat with someone to find out what their challenges are, and then working together to find an innovative and effective solution.
+As the Client Relationship Director there is nothing she loves more than having a good chat with someone to find out what their challenges are, and then working together to find an innovative and effective solution.

 She has a degree in Ancient History, and in her spare time works on community theatre projects in South London, including a production of the Iliad which combines her two great loves – immersive theatre and the ancient world.